SD › Tonga Hotels › Waterfront Lodge Review

 Bursting with character and loaded with charm, this plantation-style mansion is along the far eastern esplanade.
-The setting, with whitewashed walls and tropical gardens, transports guests back to yesteryear, but the rooms are modern, with chic lampshades and contemporary art.
-Each features a spacious balcony, but those at the front face the noisy road and sea views are spoilt by ugly port buildings.
-Views from the other rooms facing the garden and neighbouring houses are not unpleasant and probably quieter, while the ground-floor patio is a convivial spot for a coffee or cocktail.
-The only downside is the location: opposite a busy port over 1.5km from the town centre, with only a couple of tacky takeaways in between.
+The setting, with whitewashed walls and tropical gardens, transports guests back to yesteryears, but the rooms are modern with chic lampshades and contemporary art.
+Each features a spacious balcony, and those at the front face the road and sea views are partially blocked by port buildings.
+The other rooms face the garden and neighboring houses, and are quieter, while the ground-floor patio is a convivial spot for a coffee or cocktail.
+The only downside is the location: opposite a busy port over a kilometer from the town center, with only a couple of small takeaways in between.
 Staying or not, certainly visit for one of Tonga’s very few classy restaurants.

 Waterfront Lodge – The Basics

 - Location: Along Vuna Road, the eastern esplanade in the capital Nuku’alofa, on the main island.
 Opposite the Queen Salote Wharf, about 1.5 km from downtown and 40 minutes from the airport.

 - Guests: Focuses more on couples, with nothing set up for families.
 In fact, children under 10 are not allowed.

 - Beach: It faces the sea but there is no beach anywhere in or around Nuku’alofa.
 The closest serviceable beach is at Ha’atafu on the far western tip, about 25 km away.